Often, the life of a freelancer is perceived as someone who has it all.

 That's because it is.

 What most people don't know is that freelancers play multiple roles daily.
 They're employees, bosses, accountants, social media managers, and motivational speakers to themselves.
-You, as a freelancer, can use many tools to help you organize your work better, but when it comes to productivity, it can be hard to maintain it.
+You, as a freelancer, can use many tools to help you organize your work better, but when it comes to your freelancer productivity, it can be hard to maintain it.

 A lot of freelancers struggle to stay productive after a certain period.

 But, as always, Brybe's editorial team is here to help you.

 Here are seven proven ways to help you get your freelancer productivity back on track.

 1. Set up a working station

 It's easy to get distracted as a freelancer.
 If you're working from home, you have the TV, the bed, your jacuzzi - if you're that lucky - and all of them seem way more interesting than your job.
 If you have a pet or if you're a parent, things can get even more challenging.

 One of the hardest things to accept as a freelancer is that your home is also your office.
 That's why you must set a working station.
 Easier said than done, I know.

 First, not everyone can afford a working station.
 But you can start small - just a desk, a lamp, a comfortable chair, and your computer in a separate corner in one of your rooms.
 Once you sit on that chair, you know it's work time, and you'll give your best to finish your tasks.